“The hardest part of leading is slowing down time

 would be.

-If you have a significant challenge that deserves a day of your time and attention, let’s schedule a call.
+If you have an issue that deserves a day of your time and attention, let’s schedule a call.